“Finding out your child has autism is a whirlwind of emotions. My son is medically complex kiddo.”

 Lessons I have learned as a Special needs Mom.

 Being a mother is tough on its own.
-Adding outside opinions and medical diagnoses add to the struggles.
-Finding that balance can be hard.
+Adding outside opinions and medical diagnoses adds to the struggles.
+Finding life balance can be a struggle,

 He has a ton of diagnosis, not just Autism.
-He is thriving slowly but surely.
-What I have yet to learn from my 3 years of motherhood is to slow down.
-Take it all in..savor these moments.
+He is thriving.
+What I have yet to learn from my three years of motherhood is to slow down.
+Take it all in…savor these moments.
 “I’m busy” is an understatement.
 There’s doctors, therapists, more doctors, surgeries, MRIs.
-You name it my child did it, has it or going through it as we speak.
+You name it, my child did it, has it, or going through it as we speak.

 Being a mother is overwhelming.
-Follow your gut momma.
+Follow your gut, Mommy.
 You live and breathe motherhood.
-You see your child 24/7 other people see him maybe an hour tops a few times a week.
-This is the hardest pill to swallow.
+You see your child 24/7.
+Most people see him maybe an hour tops a few times a week.
+The hardest pill to swallow is to listen to your gut about your child.
 Questions always with more questions than answers.